boboduino/Boboduino_MiniCore/README.md

-## Supported microcontrollers(advanced user)
+## Supported microcontrollers
-* **Support [ATmega328PB](https://www.mouser.com/ProductDetail/Microchip-Technology/ATMEGA328PB-AU?qs=jy4bLUHv09hbFONgGrqPbw%3D%3D&_gl=1*1i96pqq*_ga*MTAwNDU1Njk3OC4xNjkzNTQ4NDg2*_ga_15W4STQT4T*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4wLjAuMA..*_ga_1KQLCYKRX3*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4zMS4wLjA.) only**: The official Arudino Uno R3 adapt the Atmeag 328P chip, where Boboduino Uno R3 mount the [ATmega328PB](https://www.mouser.com/ProductDetail/Microchip-Technology/ATMEGA328PB-AU?qs=jy4bLUHv09hbFONgGrqPbw%3D%3D&_gl=1*1i96pqq*_ga*MTAwNDU1Njk3OC4xNjkzNTQ4NDg2*_ga_15W4STQT4T*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4wLjAuMA..*_ga_1KQLCYKRX3*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4zMS4wLjA.) chip as the default processer, which is fully compatible with the official Arduino Uno R3 but with some more useful functions.
+**Support [ATmega328PB](https://www.mouser.com/ProductDetail/Microchip-Technology/ATMEGA328PB-AU?qs=jy4bLUHv09hbFONgGrqPbw%3D%3D&_gl=1*1i96pqq*_ga*MTAwNDU1Njk3OC4xNjkzNTQ4NDg2*_ga_15W4STQT4T*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4wLjAuMA..*_ga_1KQLCYKRX3*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4zMS4wLjA.) only**: The official Arudino Uno R3 adapt the Atmeag 328P chip, where Boboduino Uno R3 mount the [ATmega328PB](https://www.mouser.com/ProductDetail/Microchip-Technology/ATMEGA328PB-AU?qs=jy4bLUHv09hbFONgGrqPbw%3D%3D&_gl=1*1i96pqq*_ga*MTAwNDU1Njk3OC4xNjkzNTQ4NDg2*_ga_15W4STQT4T*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4wLjAuMA..*_ga_1KQLCYKRX3*MTY5MzU0ODQ4Ni4xLjEuMTY5MzU0ODUxNS4zMS4wLjA.) chip as the default processer, which is fully compatible with the official Arduino Uno R3 but with some more useful functions.
 * **Chip replacement((: This board(and the bootloader core) can also support other 328 series chip with 32-TQFP package.
 You can replace it manually if you have your specific applicaion (To replace the chip, you will need a hot plate or hot gun and good skill)
 * **Bootloader core modificaion**: After you replace the chip, you can remove the comment of `328.menu.variant` in the **board.txt** file and restart the Arduino IDE.
 The option of other chip will now be seen in the pull-down menu of **Tool>variant**.